-6. The HCSSG has agreed a Strategic Assessment in March 2019 and reported to Policy and Resources Select Committee in November 2019 and Cabinet in December 2019.
+6. The HCSSG has agreed a Strategic Assessment agreed in March 2019 and reported to Cabinet in December 2019.
 This remains a live document reflecting dynamic national and local priorities.
 Following the December 2019 Cabinet, the Strategic Assessment and County Agreement were updated to include the Serious Violence Problem profile for Hampshire and the multi-agency Response Plan prepared by the Hampshire Violence Reduction Unit.
 This element and the central funding contribution for 2020-21 were subsequently approved by the Office of the Police and Crime Commissioner and the Home Office in February 2020.
 The strategic assessment and Community Safety Agreement will be updated for March 2021 with regard to updates in the Police Force Assessment, the Joint Strategic Needs assessment and the Serious Violence Problem profile.